hoereth/i18n-maven-plugin/README.md

 - **inputBasename** — Base name of XML-Table-File.
 Default: *i18n*
 - **targetDir** — Base directory of generated source code files.
 Use case: accessor files.
 Default: *${basedir}/src/main/java*

-Please note that you can specifiy the following parameters within the <output> element of each of your i18n.xml files instead of defining them for the whole project:
+Please note that you can alternatively specifiy the following parameters within the <output> element of each of your i18n.xml files:

 - **outputDirectory** — Language Files should be written here.
 Defaults to directory of respective table file.
 - **outputFormat** — JAVA_PROPERTIES, STRINGS, JAVASCRIPT